leouchoa/cheatsheets/terraform/variables.md

 ## How To Define Them

-You can define variables to better organize your code by putting them inside a specific file (name for example, `varibles.tf`) and define them:
+You can define variables to better organize your code by putting them inside a specific file (name for example, `variables.tf`) and define them:

 ```terraform
 variable "your_variable" {